Groundbreaking Milestone Achieved at Special Olympics Michigan Unified Sports & Inclusion Center

-Special Olympics Michigan has purchased the former South Christian High School campus in Byron Township and will transform the former Grand Rapids area school into the Special Olympics Michigan Unified Sports & Inclusion Center.
+Special Olympics Michigan (SOMI) is making major construction milestones transforming the once South Christian High School into the world’s largest inclusive sports facility - the Special Olympics Michigan Unified Sports & Inclusion Center.

 What We Do

 Special Olympics Michigan provides year-round sports training and athletic competition for children and adults with intellectual disabilities.